 In addition to considering overall impacts to Chinook, the impacts to individual ESUs must also be considered as the stock composition of bycatch changes depending on where and when the Chinook salmon are caught.
-We provide some preliminary analysis and general conclusions in this document; a detailed summary of the methods and additional data summaries for this analysis will be provided prior to final action that is scheduled for March 2022..
+We provide some preliminary analysis and general conclusions in this document; a detailed summary of the methods and additional data summaries for this analysis will be provided prior to final action that is scheduled for March 2022.
+Appendix B.

 Using the 80th percentile estimates from Figure 1 above, Table 9 below shows the estimated ESU specific impacts in the May 1-14 period.
 As in Figure 1, four sets of impacts are presented based on the distribution of the CP fleet (north/south; MS and SS are coastwide projections) and catch (low/high) scenarios described above.
 ESA-listed ESUs are shown in bold.
 With a more northerly distribution by the CP fleet, the estimated catch of certain stocks such as Lower Columbia and Puget Sound may be higher.
 If the CP sector fishes in a more southerly pattern, catch of California Coastal Chinook may be higher.
-Yet, given that the overall amount of Chinook salmon harvest under Alternative 1 is estimated to be within the levels produced from the 2017 BiOp and the

-Chinook salmon threshold from the whiting sector and that the composition of stocks expected to be caught in the May 1-14 are the same as those examined in the BiOp, the overall impacts are still likely to be within those described in the 2017 BiOp (See Appendix B for draft initial findings and conclusions).
-Council and NMFS staff are working on supplemental analysis to assess the ESU impacts in the context of the abundance of the population using exploitation rates as was done in the 2017 BiOp and described on page 2-154 (NMFS, 2017).
+Yet, given that the overall amount of Chinook salmon harvest under Alternative 1 is estimated to be within the levels produced from the 2017 BiOp and the Chinook salmon threshold from the whiting sector and that the composition of stocks expected to be caught in the May 1-14 are the same as those examined in the BiOp, the overall impacts are still likely to be within those described in the 2017 BiOp (See Appendix B for draft initial findings and conclusions).
+Impacts to ESUs in the context of the abundance of the population using exploitation rates was also completed in the same manner as the 2017 BiOp and described on page 2-154 (NMFS, 2017).
+As shown in Appendix C and compared to Tables 2-58 and 2-63 in the 2017 BiOp, there is no observable difference in the exploitation rates for ESUs (within a percentage of rounding).

 Table 9.
-Combined Dirichlet and multinomial logistic regression predictions for Chinook salmon bycatch (counts for individual ESUs) across sectors from May 1- 14 under various scenarios of catch/effort distribution and harvest level.
+Combined Dirichlet and multinomial logistic regression predictions for Chinook salmon bycatch (counts for individual ESUs) across sectors from May 1-14 under various scenarios of catch/effort distribution and harvest level.